-Management will not only explore ways to expand our current market spaces, but intends to explore new ones that may offer more opportunity.
+Our management will continue to explore ways to expand our current market spaces and develop new ones that may offer more opportunity.
 This may take the shape of organic growth or through acquisition of other companies.
 In any event, IAI will be more aggressive than in the past and will take more risks in terms of investment in business development, exploring the potential of diversified business opportunities, and seeking targets of acquisition.
-We expect to see the results of these efforts during 2010.
+We expect to see the results of these efforts during 2012 and beyond.